mgraves/floem-v-list-hang/README.md

 #### This may be my error, if so, please let me know at `groupmg@gmail.com.`

-The code in this repo is stripped down as far as I could get it to show a `virtual_lsit()` getting in am infinite loop, and locking up the app.
+The code in this repo is stripped down as far as I could get it to show a `virtual_lsit()` getting into an infinite loop, and locking up the app.
 This seems to be a recent change, as the slightly more complex text app it came from was working fine with the same implementation a week ago.